KaelaChen/cmsc-css/README.md

 ## How to Use

-You can apply a theme to your current page by using the Style Editor in your browser's Developer Tools.

-### Google Chrome

 ### Firefox

-Keyboard Shortcut: Shift + F7

-Or, go to Tools > Web Developer > Style Editor
+1. Download the theme(s) you want.
+2. Open the Style Editor (Shortcut: Shift + F7)

 Once the Style Editor is open, you should see a '+' on the left side of the panel.
 Next to it is a little box with an arrow.
 Click that button and load the theme you want to use.

+### Google Chrome

+This one is unfortunately a bit more work.

+1. Open Chrome Developer Tools (Shortcut: F12)
+2. Click the '+' on the right side to generate a new style sheet
+3. Click on the new link ('inspector-stylesheet')
+4. Paste the theme's text into it.

 ## Modifying